 Zero Food Waste is a project at UCL that aims to tackle food waste on campus.
-We re-distribute food from where it is in excess to where it is in need: from UCL cafés to homeless shelters.
+We redistribute food from where it is in excess to where it is in need: from UCL cafés to homeless shelters and surplus food bank.

 At Engineers Without Borders, we aim to inspire young students to love science.
 Going to classes and working at education fairs, we run fun activities to give a more practical and hands on approach to the science that are taught to students in the classroom.